-Interns will videotape, develop, and deliver a lesson for a small group of students that includes at least one student with an IEP.
-The intern will write a reflection that relates the planning and delivery of the lesson to the Council for Exceptional Children (CEC) Standards.
+Student teachers will videotape develop and deliver a lesson for a small group of students that includes at least one student with an IEP.
+The student teacher will write a reflection that relates the planning and delivery of the lesson to the Council for Exceptional Children (CEC) Standards.